stackbit-projects/majestic-squid-ee371/index.md

     features:
       - title: Mobile Friendly
         content: >-
           Our websites are designed with mobile users in mind.
-All sites look great on all screen sizes from the smallest phone to the biggest monitor.
+Your wedding website will look great on all screen sizes from the smallest phone to the biggest monitor.
         align: left
         image: Webp.net-resizeimage (1).png
         image_position: right